brown-ccv/ccv-website-content/services/classroom/jupyterhub.md

 ---
 title: JupyterHub
 description: Learn more about JupyterHub, a convenient way to serve Jupyter Notebooks for multiple users.
-fa:
+mdi:
-  prefix: fal
+  prefix: mdi
-  icon: laptop-code
+  icon: code-greater-than-or-equal
 ---
 # Introduction